The McNaughton Center Saver allows you to

 The new McNaughton Micro Center Saver System

-includes 3 curved knives and 1 straight knife.
+includes three curved knives and one straight knife

 At the time, Kel McNaughton (New Zealand) was making a center saving tool called the "Kel McNaughton Center Saver" that used a series of curved knives to remove the center area on bowls as a solid block of wood.
 This saved "core" could then be remounted and cored again into another bowl, cored and turned again, etc. I immediately purchased one of his first center savers and began using it to core the bowls I turned in my studio.
 Using the McNaughton Center Saver (now known as the McNaughton Center Saver) allowed me to easily produce one bowl for every inch of thickness in the blank.